 At Child & Family Resources, we are proud to join Healthy Teen Network in their Statement of Inclusion for the teens and adults in the LGBTQ community.
 To Choose love-based responses—not fear—to honor our common humanity.
 Honor #LGBTQ youth as equals. #PrideMonth #Youth360.

-The most recent senseless act of terror based in fear and hate affirms this call to action to let love reign over fear.
+The most recent senseless act of terror based on fear and hate affirms this call to action to let love reign over fear.
 Our thoughts are with the victims, their families, the people of Orlando, and the LGBTQ community around the world.

 – Elisabeth Kübler-Ross

-Healthy Teen Network declares it way past time to let go of fear of LGBTQ people once and for all and let love reign in its stead.
+Healthy Teen Network declares it way past time to let go of the fear of LGBTQ people once and for all and let love reign in its stead.
 Fear leads people to be intolerant of those different from us, including differences in our sexual orientations and gender identities.
 Fear leads people to say hateful things about others so as to safeguard our beliefs, and thus ourselves.
 Fear leads to judgment.
 And fear leads to violence.

 Healthy Teen Network envisions a world where all adolescents and young adults lead healthy and fulfilling lives.
 To reach this vision, all of us must repudiate fear-based responses to human differences.
-Instead all of us must choose love-based responses that honor our common humanity.
+Instead, all of us must choose love-based responses that honor our common humanity.
 For people who are LGBTQ, such loving action includes insisting on their rights to raise children without judgment, to sexuality education without shame or stigma, to health and social services without bias, to employment without harassment, and to public accommodations (including restrooms of one’s choosing) without interference.

-Healthy Teen Network declares it way past time to let go of fear of LGBTQ people once and for all and let love reign in its stead.
+Healthy Teen Network declares it way past time to let go of the fear of LGBTQ people once and for all and let love reign in its stead.
 Do you share our belief that a world with adolescents and young adults leading healthy and fulfilling lives includes young people who identify as LGBTQ?
 What are you doing already, and what more will you do, to honor their equal worth?